 Birmingham, the largest city within the Warwickshire Miners’ Federation Coalfield, was the first to accept the invitation to join the national Lidice Shall Live campaign.

 Dr Stross addressed the Czech people – “The British people did not betray you, but would have gone to war on your behalf.
 It is not likely that the people of these islands will ever again allow any men to say that what happens in a far-off country to a free people is no concern of theirs.”

 It was Thursday, the 10th of July, and the audience with Marshal Stalin had been arranged for 9.30am.
-Masaryk and Drtina met half an hour earlier in one of the rooms of the State residence put at their disposal, but Gottwald was late.
-They became impatient as the minutes passed, so
+Jan Masaryk and Dr Drtina met half an hour earlier in one of the rooms of the State residence put at their disposal, but Gottwald was late.

 It was announced in late 1943 that Coventry was to join the Lidice Shall Live movement.
 The decision was made at a meeting at the Council House on Wednesday the 1st of December, attended by representatives of the churches, Civil Defence force, social and other organisations.

 On Saturday 13th November 2021, the community of Lidice and all those who knew him, raised a final glass to Václav Zelenka.

 Dr Beneš, visited Durham on Sunday the 22nd of November 1942, at the invitation of the Durham Miners’ Association.
 He thanked the miners of Durham and Great Britain for their camaraderie in supporting the people of Czecho-Slovakia during their darkest days.